axelchalon/axelchalon.github.io/0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md

 * **It's not about you, it's about the scene.
 Focus on the scene.**
 	* We get nervous when we give a presentation because we think it's about us, but actually it's not.
 It's about what you're presenting.
 	* Focus on making the other player look good (rather than focussing on yourself).
-^

 # <a name="Creativity"></a>Creativity
-* Innovation is most likely to occur when people from diverse backgrounds, thinking styles and perspectives collide.
+* *Innovation is most likely to occur when people from diverse backgrounds, thinking styles and perspectives collide.
 * Team up with people on projects to bring in more creativity.
 * To be creative, be curious.
 Be exposed to a lot of things, and be curious about them.
 Think a thought you never thought before.
 Learn about how things work.
 	* Creativity is connecting ideas.
 To connect ideas, you have to collect them first.
 	* **Change your ACTION habits and your THOUGHT habits.
 Do things you would normally never do.
 (Hobby, book).
 Act yourself into a new way of thinking. _To think differently, do different things._**
-^

 # <a name="Brainstorming"></a>Brainstorming
 * **Question-storming: brainstorm questions around a problem; to help think about it differently.** Then, pick five that you'll focus on answering.
 * Brainstorming big: "How can I 10x...?".
 Brainstorm for exponential results rather than an incremental one.